-It has been said that for every upside in life, there is a downside.
+It has been said that every upside in life has a downside.
 And personality types are no different.

-For every positive, glowing attribute of a personality, there is a decadent, nefarious side.
+There is a decadent, nefarious side to every positive, glowing attribute of a personality.
 And ISTJs are no different.

-Introversion, sensing, thinking, judging, or ISTJ for short is a 4-letter acronym representing one of the sixteen types of personality on the MBTI or Myers-Briggs Personality Indicator.
-If you fall into this classification, you are likely to be quiet, practical, and reserved.
+Introversion, sensing, thinking, judging, or ISTJ for short, is a 4-letter acronym representing one of the sixteen personality types on the MBTI or Myers-Briggs Personality Indicator.
+If you fall into this classification, you will likely be quiet, practical, and reserved.
 ISTJs enjoy organization and order in all parts of their lives.

-People who fall into this personality type value loyalty and place great emphasis on customs and traditions.
+People who fall into this personality type value loyalty and emphasize customs and traditions.

 The Benefits of Being an ISTJ

 Planners: ISTJs want to plan things accordingly and ahead of time.
-They also take pleasure in an orderly life, love things to be systematic and methodical, and pay close attention to small details.
+They also enjoy an orderly life, love things to be systematic and organized, and pay close attention to small details.

-Realistic and Responsible: ISTJs embrace sound and logical ways of reaching their goals, as well as completing tasks that establish a sense of stability.
+Realistic and Responsible: ISTJs embrace sound and logical ways of reaching their goals and completing tasks that establish a sense of stability.
+They are often described as trustworthy and dependable.
 Also, they are not easily distracted once they take on a project.
-They are often described as trustworthy and dependable.

-Laws, Customs, and Traditions Oriented: ISTJs choose to follow rules and laws as a logical basis for streaming organizational processes.
-ISTJs don’t believe in “bucking the system,” and are unwilling to yield to exceptions to rules merely for convenience.
+Laws, Customs, and Traditions Oriented: ISTJs choose to follow the rules and regulations as a logical basis for streaming organizational processes.
+ISTJs don’t believe in “bucking the system” and are unwilling to yield to exceptions to rules merely for convenience.

-They are the strongest proponent for maintaining the status quo.
+They are the strongest proponent of maintaining the status quo.

 The Bad Characteristics of ISTJ Personality Type

-Despite the many good traits of ISTJs, there are some traits that can be perceived as negative.
+Despite the many good traits of ISTJs, some traits can be perceived as unfavorable.
 Some of these traits include:

 û Obstinate: ISTJs are likely to resist criticism about their performance.
 Because their self-identity is tied to achievement, any feedback that feels like an attack will be rebuked.
 However, ISTJs don’t mind constructive criticism.
-To be accepted, the criticism has to come from a good place, otherwise they will become defensive, and justify the criticism with their sharp intellect.
-However, they are not unreasonably intractable, and will find a way for self-improvement without tearing down their self-esteem.
+To be accepted, the complaint has to come from a good place.
+Otherwise, they will become defensive and justify the objection with their sharp intellect.
+However, they are not unreasonably intractable and will find a way for self-improvement without tearing down their self-esteem.
 Additionally, holding their ground is a sign of fortitude and integrity.
-As analytical thinkers and evaluators, ISTJs will change direction if a more superior case is made for modification.
+As analytical thinkers and evaluators, ISTJs will change direction if a more exceptional case is made for modification.

-û Insensitive: ISTJs can be indifferent, which could lead to hurting other’s feelings.
-They embrace the notion of “honesty is the best policy.”
-This personality considers emotions, but favors logic.
+û Insensitive: ISTJs can be indifferent, which could lead to hurting others’ feelings.
+They embrace the notion that “honesty is the best policy.”
+This personality considers emotions but favors logic.
 If you don’t want the truth, don’t ask an ISTJ.
-The information they provide is to enlighten and edify, and you are expected to follow through on ISTJ’s recommendations if you ask them.
+The information they provide is enlightening and illuminating, and you are expected to follow through on ISTJ’s recommendations if you ask them.

 û Reluctant: ISTJs think that all things work with well-defined rules.
-On the other hand, this makes them averse and hesitant to change the practices or try new things.
-In a society that “flip flops” on ideas and perspectives, ISTJs remain steadfast and resolute on precepts that have traditionally proven to be sound.
+On the other hand, this makes them averse and hesitant to change their practices or try new things.
+In a society that “flip flops” on ideas and perspectives, ISTJs remain steadfast and resolute on traditionally proven sound precepts.
 If you need a crusader for a cause, ISTJs are the best for carrying out missions.
-But, don’t let the cause be the “Flavor of the Month,” because it will be rejected.
-History is replete with facts, and ISTJs rely on facts as their oxygen, because everything else is whimsical and capricious.
+But, don’t let the reason be the “Flavor of the Month” because it will be rejected.
+History is replete with facts, and ISTJs rely on facts as their oxygen because everything else is whimsical and capricious.

 û Judgmental: Views are views, and reality is reality.
-ISTJs are “truth seekers” and are constantly evaluating information for its credibility and validity.
-This trait can be viewed as negative because it forces the other party to use verifiable resources to justify a position.
+ISTJs are “truth seekers” and constantly evaluate the information for its credibility and validity.
+This trait can be unfavorable because it forces the other party to use verifiable resources to justify a position.
 Average individuals are hard-wired to take the road of least resistance.
-Consequently, critiquing another’s position may be off-putting.
+Consequently, critiquing another’s work may be off-putting.

-û Guilt: ISTJs take their dedication to work, family, and life very seriously.
-Also, they work hard to organize their thoughts in making smart decisions.
-And when things don’t go according to plan, they may blame and beat themselves up about it.
-ISTJs have a difficult and challenging time accepting that sometimes life is challenging and make go contrary to a well-though out plan.
+û Guilt: ISTJs take their dedication to work, family, and life seriously.
+Also, they work hard to organize their thoughts to make intelligent decisions.
+And when things don’t go according to plan, they may blame and beat themselves up.
+ISTJs have difficulty accepting that sometimes life is challenging and goes contrary to a well-thought-out plan.
 Although this could be a source of stress and anxiety for INTJs, they have an uncanny way of figuring things out as problem solvers.
 They may get down, but never out of the game of life.

-Often, ISTJs wish to exert power over the outside world, as well as make it match their inner sanctum, personal constitution, or moral code.
-They are warriors and clearly delineate progressive versus regressive actions.
+Often, ISTJs wish to exert power over the outside world and make it match their inner sanctum, personal constitution, or moral code.
+They are warriors and delineate progressive versus regressive actions.
 If you have bad intentions, ISTJs are known to wreak havoc on dissenters.

 To repeat, every personality type has an upside and downside to it.
 ISTJs are known for creating and supporting systems that help perpetuate organizational development.
 Because ISTJs are introverts, there may be a mistaken belief that they are pushovers.

 Such actions should be unemotional and amoral.
-In other words, feelings and partiality have no legitimate role in the decision-making process when it comes to effective problem solving.
+In other words, feelings and partiality have no legitimate role in the decision-making process regarding practical problem-solving.

-The ISTJs mind implores a responsibility of the individual to behave right and just.
-Without an expectation and standard placed on individuals, only chaos can ensue.
+The ISTJs mind implores the responsibility of the individual to behave right.
+Without an expectation and standards placed on individuals, only chaos can ensue.